 Final results are always whole numbers and do not have decimal places.

 RIE means 'Result not finalised - special examination'.
 A special examination has been granted in response to an application for Special Consideration.
 You should expect to receive your results within 10 working days after the completion of your special examination.

-RIC (result incomplete due to COVID-19 impacts) will occur where a result cannot be finalised due to intensive, practicum or laboratory assessment tasks which must be delayed to a subsequent trimester due to COVID-19 response requirements.
+RIC means ‘Result incomplete due to COVID-19 impacts’ and will occur where a result cannot be finalised due to COVID-19 response requirements.

 Result not yet received from the Faculty for publishing.

 If your result was finalised after the official result release date, it may take up to a week before it is available on StudentConnect.
 This is because the relevant Faculty Committee is also required to endorse the result before it can be published.